idyll/shortcut-mcp/README.md

 - "Find stories requested by John but owned by Sarah"
 - "Show me stories in the Ready for Review state created in the last month"
 - "Search for stories updated after 2023-01-01 in the In Development state"
+- "List archived stories in the Done state"
+- "Show my archived stories from the last quarter"

 This makes it easy to find exactly the stories you're looking for, even in large projects with many tickets.